ibm-cloud-architecture/rag-documentation/docs/watsonx-assistant/connect-database.md

 You can use the following block of sample OpenAPI document in your Swagger Editor.
 I have provided it in a .json format since watsonx Assistant requires an OpenAPI document in .json format to build a custom integration.

+Make sure to update the url (line 10) and the path (line 15) to match the endpoint you noted from the previous step.

 ```json linenums="1"
 {
   "openapi": "3.0.3",